Maine Coons are well known for being infant-like and goofy well into their old age. But, when do Maine Coon cats stop growing?

 A Maine Coon will have done the majority of its growing by the time they reach a year old.

-Their growth rate normally starts to slow down after about 9 months, and from 12 months onwards the visual changes in your cat’s size will almost be negligible.
+Their growth rate normally starts to slow down after about 9 months, and from 12 months onwards the visual changes in your cat’s size are far harder to spot.

-As you will have seen in the above Maine Coon growth chart breakdowns, you can see that between month 12 and month 60 the amount of growth slows down considerably.
+In the above Maine Coon growth chart breakdowns, you can see that between month 12 and month 60, the level of Maine Coon growth slows down considerably.

 Maine Coons probably grow about 10% more between years one and five.

-In males, you can expect them to put on a couple of pounds, whereas a female Maine Coon might only put on as little as one pound extra from 12 months of age.
+In male Maine Coons, you can expect them to put on a couple of pounds, whereas a female Maine Coon might only put on as little as one pound extra from 12 months of age.

 The best way to track the growth of a Maine Coon after its first anniversary is to use Maine Coon growth pictures.